hoppet-code/hoppet/README.md

      ./cpp_tabulation_example

-which again does the same things (though in this case it uses the simpler of the two vanilla initialization calls).
+which again does the same things (though in this case it uses the simpler of the two streamlined initialization calls).

-Other programs provided in the example_f77/ directory illustrate the use of the vanilla interface in conjunction with LHAPDF (compare_lhapdf_hoppet.f), and show how use the feature of getting convolutions with splitting functions (convolution_example.f).
+Other programs provided in the example_f77/ directory illustrate the use of the streamlined interface in conjunction with LHAPDF (compare_lhapdf_hoppet.f), and show how to use the feature of getting convolutions with splitting functions (convolution_example.f).

 ----------------------------------------------------------------------